 You can repair a marble floor if you have accidentally etched the surface.
 Many assume it's difficult to do but is actually simple.
 A marble floor is very expensive and you want to not only protect your investment but also preserve the beauty of your home.
 Marble is softer than granite and concrete which means etching it is easier.
-When you repair a marble floor you have to take great care I doing so because of its soft properties as you could easily damage it more.
-It is important to not panic when you find that the marble floor is etched as they are fairly superficial.
-The article that follows will show you how to repair a marble floor that is etched.
+When you repair a marble floor you have to take great care in doing so because of its soft properties as you could easily cause more damage to it.
+It is important to not panic when you find that the marble floor is etched as it is usually superficial.
+The article that follows will show you how to properly repair a marble floor that is etched.

 Step 1 – Surface Preparation

 In order to remove etching from a marble floor, you have to first prepare the area.
 This is especially important if you are not going to be working in a localized area of the marble floor.
 Soak a rag in ordinary water and squeeze out the excess then wipe the floor down.
 Doing this not only cleans the surface of the marble floor but also highlights etches.

 Step 2 – Remove the Finish

 A marble floor is sealed with polyurethane, which protects the surface from damage while maintaining a brilliant surface.
 Etching on the marble floor is often on the surface of the finish and not directly on the marble.
 It is important to remove the finish slowly because you could easily mark the marble floor inadvertently in this Step.
 Attach a piece of 120-grit open-coat sandpaper to the orbital sander and use medium pressure as you gently sand away the finish.
 Continually run your hands over the area to check to see etches are still there.
 The finish will be removed from the marble floor when it appears dull and somewhat milky white.
 Use the tack cloth to wipe down the marble floor to remove the dust.
 This will help you tell that etches are gone or if they remain and the finish is gone.